Representing stable complexes on projective spaces: Monads and stable complexes on surfaces

 Note that, in the construction of $f$ above, we had to choose a lifting $\gamma$ of $t$, and the choice is not necessarily unique.
 This makes it difficult to see whether the map $f$ induces a map on the sets of equivalences classes $B_1^s(r,d,c;l)/\thicksim_{B_1}$ and $B_2 (r,d,c;l)/\thicksim_{B_2}$.
 We can sidestep this problem if we add the assumption $c+d=0$:

-\begin{lemma} When $c+d=0$, there is a 1-1 correspondence between: \begin{itemize} \item[(a)] the isomorphism classes of normalised $\mu$-semistable torsion-free sheaf $F$ of rank $r$, degree $d$ and $-\chi (F(-1))=c$, and \item[(b)] the closed points of an open subset $V'$ of the set $V$, where $V$ is the set of isomorphism classes of cokernels of injective morphisms $\OO_{\PP^2}(-1)^{\oplus c} \to \OO_{\PP^2}^{\oplus r+c}$. \end{itemize} \end{lemma}
+\begin{lemma} When $c+d=0$, there is a 1-1 correspondence between: \begin{itemize} \item[(a)] the isomorphism classes of normalised $\mu$-semistable torsion-free sheaf $F$ of rank $r$, degree $d$ and $-\chi (F(-1))=c$, and \item[(b)] the closed points of an open subscheme $V'$ of $V$, where $V$ is the scheme parametrising isomorphism classes of cokernels of injective morphisms up to the actions of $\Aut (\OO_{\PP^2}(-1)^{\oplus c})$ and $\Aut (\OO_{\PP^2}^{\oplus r+c})$. \end{itemize} \end{lemma}

 \begin{proof} When $c+d=0$, Lemma \ref{lemma-norstonP2hasmonad} says that every sheaf $F$ of the above form is locally free, and is the kernel of a surjection $\OO_{\PP^2}^{\oplus r+c} \to \OO_{\PP^2}(1)^{\oplus c}$.
 Hence the (non-derived) dual $F^\ast$ of $F$ has a 2-term locally free resolution of the form